AlaSQL/alasql/README.md

 # AlaSQL.js - JavaScript SQL database library for relational and graph data manipulation with support of localStorage, IndexedDB, and Excel

-Version: 0.1.7 "Parma" Date: May 22, 2015, [SQLLOGICTEST=62%, NIST=24%](TESTLOG.md),[Change log](CHANGELOG.md), [Release plan](RELEASES.md).
+Version: 0.1.8 "Pisa" Date: May 24, 2015, [SQLLOGICTEST=62%, NIST SQL=24%](TESTLOG.md),[Change log](CHANGELOG.md), [Release plan](RELEASES.md).

 AlaSQL - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight JavaScript  SQL database designed to work in browser, Node.js, and Apache Cordova.
-It supports traditional SQL with some NoSQL functionality.
+It supports traditional SQL  (see [SQL-99 features](https://github.com/agershun/alasql/wiki/SQL-99) sheet) with some NoSQL functionality.
 Current version of AlaSQL can work in memory and use file, IndexedDB, and localStorage as a persistent storage.

 AlaSQL is easy to use!
 Just add [alasql.min.js](https://cdn.rawgit.com/agershun/alasql/master/dist/alasql.min.js) file to your project and call
 ```alasql()``` function with SQL statement inside: